snehilvj/dmc-docs/docs/figuretemplates/templates.md

 To update the figure when switching themes, you need to change the Plotly template in a callback.

-The `MantineProvider` has a `forceColorScheme` prop that switches between light and dark themes.
-For more information on adding a theme switcher to your app, check the [MantineProvider documentation](/components/mantineprovider).
+> For more information on adding a theme switcher to your app, check the [MantineProvider documentation](/components/mantineprovider).

 The example below uses this app's  `MantineProvider` in the callback.
 Try it out by clicking the **theme icon** in the header!